fp

 Bonds provide your portfolio with several benefits, including:

-• Guaranteed returns: Fixed-rate bonds are guaranteed to pay out a certain sum upon maturity.
+• Guaranteed returns: Fixed-rate bonds provide a guaranteed payout upon maturity.

 The Cons of Bonds